pyeventsourcing/esdbclient/README.md

 The argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.
 This probably isn't very useful, but is included for completeness and consistency with the other methods.

+To accomplish "exactly once" processing of the events, the commit position of a recorded event (the value of its `commit_position` attribute) should be recorded atomically and uniquely along with the result of processing recorded events, for example in the same database as materialised views when implementing eventually-consistent CQRS, or in the same database as a downstream analytics or reporting or archiving application.
+This avoids "dual writing" in the processing of events.

+Received events do not need to be (and indeed cannot be) acknowledged back to the EventStoreDB server.
+Acknowledging events is an aspect of "persistent subscriptions", which is a feature of EventStoreDB that is not (currently) supported by this client.
+Whilst there are some advantages of persistent subscribers, by recording in the upstream server the position in the commit sequence of events that have been processed, there is a danger of "dual writing" in the consumption of events.
+The danger is that if the event is successfully processed but then the acknowledgment fails, the event may be processed more than once.
+On the other hand, if the acknowledgment is successful but then the processing fails, the event may not be been processed.
+The only protection against this danger is to avoid "dual writing" by atomically recording the commit position of an event that has been processed along with the results of process the event, that is with both things being recorded in the same transaction.

 ### The NewEvent class